appcornerit/AppCorner-Social/Deployd-Modules/README.md

 The fast and simple way to build a remote server for development/test/website as [appcorner.it](http://www.appcorner.it) is deploy a BITNAMI vm with MEAN stack.

-To build a production server with support to mobile app, I recommend to use a dedicated server for mongodb (with deployd installed to run console or batch script) and a frontend server using AWS Elastic Beanstalk with autoscaling and nginx (with https enable) and disable deployd dashboard.
+To build a production server with support to mobile app, I recommend to use a dedicated server for mongodb (with deployd installed to run console or batch scripts) and a frontend server using AWS Elastic Beanstalk with autoscaling and nginx (with https enable) with deployd's dashboard disabled.

 enjoy!